-When delegating quorum to pluggable implementation roles of primary & backup are less important.
-It is possible to have two brokers compete for activation with the winner activating as primary and the loser taking the backup role.
-On restart, any peer server with the most up-to-date journal can activate.
-The key is that the brokers need to know in advance what identity they will coordinate on.
-In the replication primary ha-policy we can explicitly set the coordination-id to a common value for all peers in a cluster.
+With coordination delegated to the quorum service, roles are less important.
+It is possible to have two peer servers compete for activation; the winner activating as live, the looser taking up a backup role.
+On restart, 'any' peer server with the most up to date journal can activate.
+The instances need to know in advance, what identity they will coordinate on.
+In the replication 'primary' ha policy we can explicitly set the 'coordination-id' to a common value for all peers in a cluster.